 Superheroes and Science

-I began our last session of i2ipd by asking my brave participants, what a superhero looks like.
+I began a recent session of YAX by asking my brave participants, what a superhero looks like.
 They said, "Strong, genuine, passsionate."

 Then I asked them what one sounds like.
 They said, "Strong, clear, confident, soothing."

 Next I asked, what does a superhero say?
 "I’m listening", "I can", "I’m here for you", "I will", "I can do this" and "you’re safe" all came pouring out of their mouths.